Tanah Merah, Singapore: Recreation

 Residents of Tanah Merah also enjoy using the Bedok Park Connector – which is a route that connects Bedok Reservoir to East Coast Parkway.
 It spans several kilometres long, and runs along a canal/waterway.
 Residents often use the connector for daily walks or runs.
 Some also use it for roller blading, or cycling, whilst some even fish, although is not strictly legal.

 There are many dining options in Tanah Merah.
-This includes the restaurants located in East Village, hawker center in The Bedok Marketplace and restaurants in the shop houses along Jalan Pari Burong.
+This includes the restaurants located in East Village, a hawker centre in The Bedok Marketplace and restaurants in the shop houses along Jalan Pari Burong.